mattermost/mattermost-plugin-playbooks/README.md

 #### Unit tests

-Running the unit tests for both the server and the webapp is as easy as running
+Running the unit tests for both the server and the web app is as easy as running:

 ```sh
 make test